 The Tomb of the Beautiful Galliana used to be located inside the church itself.
-Galliana was a very extraordinarily beautiful woman who lived in the Casa Poscia.
+Galliana was an extraordinarily beautiful woman who lived in the Casa Poscia.
 A Roman man, who was in love with her, asked her to marry him, and when his proposal was refused he had the city besieged.
 Finally, he promised that he would return to Rome if he could behold Galliana one more time.
-Galliana showed herself from a tower and the Roman, unable to stomach the fact that he would never see her again, killed her with an arrow.
+Galliana showed herself from a tower and the Roman, unable to stomach the fact that he would never see her again, shot her with an arrow.

 What to see inside the church

 Andrea di Giovanni painted the “Madonna and Child,” originally the central part of a triptych (14th century).

 Filippo Caparozzi was responsible for the “Madonna with Child and Saints” near the main altar.